 I’m always very tense in early December while I wait to hear what utter rubbish the kids will be asking Father Christmas for this year.
 I insist the kids write their letters in the first week of December, therefore locking in their choices.
 I explain that Santa needs to know early as he has a lot to get.
 They can’t make his life difficult by changing their minds.
 He ideally likes to know by Black Friday so he can’t get the best deal.

 Once they start talking about what they might ask for, I start feverishly googling the items.
-I need to check that a) they are in stock and b) they aren’t too horrendously expensive.
+I need to check that a) they are in stock, b) they aren’t too horrendously expensive and c) they actually exist.
 If they are not in stock, I start subtly steering them towards other items.
 This year, Girl Child was after a particular Roblox set (like I said, they ask for utter rubbish).
 It was out of stock at the toy shops and selling for twice its RRP on eBay.
 She was gently steered towards an alternative set.
 If they are too expensive and subtle steering doesn’t work, I explain that Father Christmas has limited resources for all the children so we need to ask for something a bit cheaper.
 Not very magical but I’m not spending £100 on a hot wheels super deluxe garage that I know will be played with for a week then ignored for evermore.

 Don’t get me wrong, I love Christmas.
 I just find all the deception a bit, well, deceptive.
 So while I will be sad when the magic ends, I’ll also enjoy a simpler Christmas.
 I’m now off to delete all traces of this post from my iPad, just in case.